stdnt-c1/A-Hand-For-A-Game/README.md

 - Use Numba `@jit` decorators for computational functions
 - Implement result caching for expensive operations
 - Monitor performance with built-in profiling tools
-- Consider C++ extensions for critical paths
+- Consider C++ extensions for critical performance paths

-## 📋 System Requirements

-- Python 3.8+
-- OpenCV 4.5+
-- MediaPipe 0.8+
-- NumPy 1.20+
-- Numba 0.56+ (for JIT compilation)
-- Webcam for hand detection

-## 📈 Recent Improvements

-- **75% Performance Increase**: JIT compilation and adaptive algorithms
-- **Organized Codebase**: Modular structure with clear separation of concerns
-- **Comprehensive Testing**: Full test coverage with README compliance validation
-- **Centralized Configuration**: JSON-based configuration management
-- **Enhanced Documentation**: Detailed guides and API documentation

-## 🤝 Contributing
+## Contributing

-1. Follow the project structure guidelines
+1. Follow the established project structure
-2. Add tests for new features
+2. Add comprehensive tests for new features
-3. Update documentation
+3. Update documentation accordingly
-4. Ensure performance requirements are met
+4. Ensure performance requirements are maintained

-## 📄 License
+## License

-See LICENSE file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the LICENSE file for details.